Fiserv/Commerce-Hub/docs/FAQs-Glossary/Glossary.md

 Payment networks that determine where a card can be used and facilitate the payment process between merchants and customers.
 Common card networks include Visa, MasterCard, American Express and Discover.
 Note that American Express and Discover are also card issuers as well.

-## Card Not Present (CNP)
+## Card Not Present
-A transaction made when the card cannot be physically used, e.g. in an online store.
+A Card Not Present (CNP) transaction made when the card cannot be physically used, e.g. in an online store.

-## Card Number/PAN
+## Card Number
 The unique number associated with a payment card.
 The entire number is known as the Primary Account Number (PAN).
 The first 4-6 digits are the Bank Identification Number (BIN).